magenta-aps/mox/doc/user/api/list.rst

    :query datetime virkningFra: :ref:`Valid time` 'from' timestamp.
    :query datetime virkningTil: Valid time 'to' timestamp.
    :query datetime virkningstid: Valid time 'snapshot' timestamp.
+   :query bool konsolider: Return consolidated 'virkning' periods - periods that are represented by the smallest amount of 'virkning' objects.

    All the ``registeret*`` and ``virkning*`` take a datetime.
 Input is accepted in almost any reasonable format, including ISO 8601, SQL-compatible, traditional